Cash Tracking System

-Most complain that very few people are interested in the Cash Tracking System so they inevitably lose all the money they had invested or rather “gifted” or “pledged” into the scheme.
+Most complain that very few people are interested in the Cash Tracking System so they inevitably lose all the money they invest or rather “gift” or “cash pledge”.

 The marketing websites people receive are carbon copy clones so everybody is competing with each other with the same exact generic duplicate sites.

-The system preys on people in financial trouble that are willing to ignore all the warning signs in hopes of getting in big bucks super fast.
+The system preys on people in financial trouble that are willing to ignore all the red flags and warning signs in hopes of getting in big bucks super fast.